theTrackSuitDev/SPDB-angular/README.md

 See [LICENSE](LICENSE) for more information.

-!Note: The info and pictures used for the test projects in the DB backups are user with educational, demonstrative and absolutely non-profit purposes!
+!Note: The info and pictures used for the test projects in the DB backup are used with educational, demonstrative and absolutely non-profit purposes!
 The author of the SPDB web app does not own, nor claims copyrights on them.

 ## Acknowledgements